 To be effective in influencing others in a positive way, the aforementioned four prerequisites must first be in place.

 E. IF YOU HELP OTHERS

 Mercy (eleemon, from which the English word eleemosynary is derived) means “beneficial or charitable.”
-It follows that one who has received much mercy via the pardon of sin on the Cross should, in their realization, display mercy, or charity, to others.
+It follows that the person who has received much mercy via the pardon of sin on the cross should, in his realization, display mercy or charity to others.

 F. IF YOU ARE GENUINE WITH OTHERS

 “Blessed are the pure in heart, for they shall see God” (v.
 8).

 When Jesus spoke these words in the Sermon on the Mount, Israel was in desperate straits.
 With a ripe history of disobedience to God, they found themselves under the control of an occupying foreign country (Rome) and an economy in shambles.
 They were under the religious misguidance of the religionists mentioned in the introduction.
 In that light, Jesus’ stating verse 8 must have been liberating for those to whom He preached.
 The Pharisees in particular were not pure in heart, but pious in heart toward their fellow man.
 Theirs was a guilt-trip religion of never-ending proportions.